Fishless Cycle ( Aquarium Nitrogen Cycle )

-Aquarium Nitrogen Cycle and Fishless Cycle
+What is Aquarium Nitrogen Cycle and Fishless Cycling?

 Ammonia —–> Nitrite —–> Nitrate

-Part II – Why do we need nitrogen cycle in an aquarium?
+Why do we need aquarium nitrogen cycle?

 In a natural environment such as a lake or a river, there is so much water that the ammonia produced by fish is so insignificant and it will be gone quickly.
-In a closed system such as an aquarium, ammonia is not going anywhere and it will build up to higher and higher concentration.
-Ammonia is poisonous.
+In a closed system such as an aquarium, ammonia is not going anywhere, and it will build up to higher and higher concentration.
+Ammonia is toxic.
 Even the smallest amount of ammonia in the water will burn the fish’s gills.
-Higher concentration will cause permanent damage, and eventually lead to fish’s death.
+A Higher concentration will cause permanent damage, and eventually lead to fish’s death.
 It is what we refer to as new tank syndrome.

-Most of the beneficial bacteria colonize only in the surface areas, such as the substrate, decorations, etc. However, the filter media has the most surface areas in a fish tank, and it is where majority of the good bacteria grow on.
+Most of the beneficial bacteria colonize only in the surface areas, such as the substrate, decorations, etc. However, the filter media has the most surface areas in a fish tank, and it is where the majority of the good bacteria grow on.

-The process of “growing” enough good bacteria in the fish tank is what we refer to as “cycle a fish tank”, or “aquarium cycling”.
+The process of “growing” enough good bacteria in the fish tank is what we refer to as “cycle a fish tank,” or “aquarium cycling.”

-In order to cycle a fish tank, you need the following:
+To cycle a fish tank, you need the following:

 1. A fish tank of proper size,